Kinship Foundation - Searle Scholars Program

 Internal Deadline:

 Budget: $300,000 over a three-year period.
 About 15 awards will be made.
-Funds provided under this grant may not be used to pay costs associated with general facilities or administrative overhead.
-Anticipated
+Funds provided under this grant may not be used to pay costs associated with general facilities or administrative overhead. – Budget based on last year’s guidelines and subject to change.

 Number of Applications: 2 applications from Cornell (including Ithaca)